 The Pro 3 also brings a host of new sensors, improvements to its standout secondary display, a larger screen, an overall thinner and lighter watch body, and other useful changes that make using the watch daily much more enjoyable.
 All of these benefits were improved on when the TicWatch Pro 3 finally got its major Wear OS update this spring.

 TicWatch Pro 3 GPS

-Bottom Line: The TicWatch Pro 3 is the first device running the Qualcomm Snapdragon 4100 processor and it provides a much needed performance boost.
+Bottom Line: The TicWatch Pro 3 is the first device running the Qualcomm Snapdragon 4100 processor and it provides a much-needed performance boost.
 Not only is the device significantly faster, but it also is thinner and lighter.
 The Pro 3 brings improvements in nearly every category you could want — health, performance, display technology, and wearability.
-Outside of missing an ECG sensor and launching without the fall Wear OS update, the TicWatch Pro 3 ticks all of the boxes.
+Outside of missing an ECG sensor and now that it has received its major Wear OS update, the TicWatch Pro 3 ticks all of the boxes.

 - Thinner and lighter than before

 - Larger screen

 - Significant performance improvements